-A kitchen favorite, parsley (Petroselinum crispum) is a biennial that is hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, though it is usually grown as an annual.
+A kitchen favorite, parsley (Petroselinum crispum) is a biennial that's winter-hardy in U.S. Department of Agriculture plant hardiness zones 5 through 9, though it is usually grown as an annual.
 The best methods to grow parsley from cuttings vary depending on whether you're using leafy stems or root scraps.
 Flat-leafed or Italian parsley (Petroselinum crispum var. neapolitanum) has a stronger flavor than curly-leafed parsley (Petroselinum crispum var. crispum), which is often used as a garnish.
 While these two varieties are used for their leaves, Hamburg (Petroselinum crispum var. tuberosum) is grown primarily for its roots.

 How to Grow Parsley

-Choose a well-drained, sunny or partial-shade location in the garden and dig in 2 to 4 inches of compost.
+Choose a well-draining, sunny or partial-shade location in the garden and dig in 2 to 4 inches of compost.
 Alternatively, fill flower pots with a loose, rich potting mix to make a container garden.
-Soak the seeds overnight in warm water before planting 1/4 inch deep and 6 to 8 inches apart.
+Soak the seeds overnight in warm water before sowing 1/4 inch deep and 6 to 8 inches apart.
 Water regularly to keep the soil evenly moist until the seeds germinate in five to six weeks.

 Continue to water regularly; don't let the soil dry out.
 Mulch around the plants to slow evaporation from the soil.
 Fertilize two to three times during the growing season with seaweed extracts or compost tea or by side-dressing with compost.